hanwangecon/hanwangecon.github.io/_posts/2021-02-05-first-post.md

 <li> Results-based Contracts
  <ul>
 <li> Any binary, feasible, Blackwell-monotone experiment choice function can be implemented with a result-based contract.
 We can construct such contract ``outwards'' (from the highest-cost to the lowest-cost). </li>
-<li> Results-based implementation requires Blackwell-Monotonicity. </li>
+<li> Results-based implementation requires Blackwell-monotonicity. </li>
 </ul>
  </li>
 </ul>